 To develop robotic solutions that not only address a given task and are safe to operate but also impose a solution which us acceptable by end-users, SDU Robotics cooperates closely with the end-user organization to gain insight into real end-user needs and requirements for robots:

-The SMOOTH project aims at creating robots for the support of elderly people.
+The SMOOTH project aimed at creating robots for the support of elderly people.
 These robots have to interact seamlessly and robustly with their users.
-Thus, we will develop generic multi‐modal, highly adaptable proactive robot control and a modular mobile robot platform.
+Thus, we have developed generic multi‐modal, highly adaptable proactive robot control and a modular mobile robot platform.

 For more information contact Leon Bodenhagen